 Lucky lived to the age of 10 and was buried at the ranch.

-Bouvier Des Flandres Appearance
+Bouvier Des Flandres Size And Appearance

-These dogs are big and shaggy, standing from 23.5 to 27.5 inches at the withers.
+The fully grown Bouvier Des Flandres is big, shaggy dog, standing from 23.5 to 27.5 inches at the withers.

 They can weigh anywhere from 59 to 88 pounds, depending on size and gender.